U.S. says Europe bank failure fund inadequate

-Washington has been raising pressure on Europe to boost the region’s ailing economies by revitalizing banks hit by a debt crisis.

-Lew said a deal struck in Europe last month to create a fund for dealing with future bank failures was important, but inadequate.
-The fund would use bank levies to amass 55 billion euros ($75 billion) over the next decade, a tiny sum relative to size of bank balance sheets.
+Lew said a deal struck in Europe last month to create a fund over the coming decade for dealing with future bank failures was important, but inadequate.

 “We don’t think it’s big enough.
 We don’t think it’s fast enough,” Lew said at an event held by the Council on Foreign Relations.